 Both Senators Crapo and Carper stressed that nuclear energy would have to be a key component of the bill, describing it as a "cheap" source of carbon-neutral power.

 Sen. Alexander chimed in saying, "If we really want to deal with global warming, we only have one option ... to double nuclear power plants."

-, Senator Boxer quickly responded by calling out the senator's error, "I agree on the importance of nuclear power, but it’s NOT cheap."
+As Climate Progress reports, Senator Boxer quickly responded by calling out the senator's error, "I agree on the importance of nuclear power, but it’s NOT cheap."

 When you factor in construction, maintenance and annual downtime costs for currently scaled nuclear power plants, the industry offers anything but a "cheap" alternative to fossil fuels.
 And then you have to factor in nuclear's dual Achilles' heal -- dependence upon an unending and cheap supply of cold water for cooling, and that ever elusive "safe" containment facility for radioactive nuclear waste.

 So kudos to Boxer for finally calling out the rhetoric.
 But it isn't likely that she or anyone in the Senate will be able to do much about excluding it from the upcoming bill.

 The opinions expressed by MNN Bloggers and those providing comments are theirs alone, and do not reflect the opinions of MNN.com.
 While we have reviewed their content to make sure it complies with our Terms and Conditions, MNN is not responsible for the accuracy of any of their information.